Bynder/bynder-java-sdk/README.md

 ```
 In the example above the BynderService class is instantiated with the baseUrl "ht&#8203;tp://example.getbynder.com/api/v4/", username "test" and password "12345".

-After instantiating the <b>BynderService</b> class successfuly it is possible to call any of the methods listed in the above section <b>Current Status</b>.
+After instantiating the <b>BynderService</b> class successfully it is possible to call any of the methods listed in the above section <b>Current Status</b>.
 Example:

 ```java
 BynderService bynderService = new BynderService("https://example.getbynder.com/api/v4/", "test", "12345");